FlightControl-User/x16-flash/README.md

 | **ROM**   | internal CX16 board | The main CX16 ROM contains the DOS and KERNAL to run your CX16. | `ROM.BIN` | 512KB |
 | **ROM** | external CX16 cardridge |  This cardridge allows you to extend the memory of your CX16 with (7) extra ROM or RAM ICs, fitted into a PCI slot on your CX16 board. | `ROMn.BIN` | 7x512KB |

+> [!IMPORTANT]
-**Please note that there are Manual Actions or Preparations needed to update your CX16 components!
+**There are manual actions or preparations needed to update your CX16 components!
 So don't just run this program but first carefully read this User Manual!**

 # Table of contents: